 First, let’s talk about what I mean by “metadata-driven” architecture.
 A metadata-driven architecture allows developers to use metadata (data about data) to abstract function from logic.
 Metadata-driven frameworks will allow us to create generic templates and pass the metadata as parameters at run time – this allows us to write logic once and re-use it many times.
 This type of architecture will allow a single consistent method of ingesting data into the data lake, improve speed to market and provide the ability to govern what goes into the lake.

-How does the Clarity Insights Data Ingestion Framework work?
+How does the Accenture Data Ingestion Framework work?

-The diagram below illustrates the functionality of the ingestion framework built by Clarity Insights.
+The diagram below illustrates the functionality of the ingestion framework built by Accenture.

 What are the core components of the Data Ingestion Framework?